c0smin27/Split-n-Merge-Image-Segmentation/README.md

-# Split and Merge Image Segmentation
+# Split and Merge Image Segmentation with Python

 ## Description

-This project implements the **Split and Merge algorithm** for image segmentation.
-It is designed to segment an image based on pixel intensity homogeneity by recursively dividing the image into smaller regions (splitting), and then merging adjacent regions that are similar.
+This project implements an image segmentation technique using the **Split and Merge algorithm**, written in Python.
+It divides the image recursively into homogeneous regions, then merges adjacent ones based on intensity similarity.
+The project includes full visualization and step-by-step execution through an interactive notebook.

-The final result is visualized along with intermediate steps and a comparison to the original image.

 ## How the Algorithm Works